-TPT Wealth Limited acts as executor and trustee for a significant number of trusts and estates.
-In this capacity, this company has incurred liabilities for which it has a right of indemnity out of the assets of those trusts and estates.
+The Group acts as executor and trustee for a significant number of trusts and estates.
+In this capacity, the Group has incurred liabilities for which it has a right of indemnity out of the assets of those trusts and estates.
 Accordingly, these liabilities are not reflected in the financial statements.